 - muscle aches

 Best Hangover Cure – Steps to Getting Rid of a Hangover ASAP

-Dealing with the day after symptoms of drinking too much is a bit like have a “cold”.
+Dealing with the day-after symptoms of drinking too much is a bit like having a “cold”.
 You feel awful, you head hurts, your body aches, and you don’t feel like getting out of bed, let alone doing anything.
-If you think it more like being “sick”, it is easier to not beat yourself up over having done this to yourself.
+If you think it is more like being “sick”, it is easier to not beat yourself up over having done this to yourself.

-While there aren’t any “magical” remedies for a hangover, there are a few suggestions that may help you feel better once the hangover has begun.
-For the most part, these ideas are treating the symptoms, and that is pretty much the only part of a hangover that matters anyway.
-Bottom line, the body is going through alcohol withdrawal.
+While there aren’t any “magical” remedies for a hangover, a few suggestions may help you feel better once the hangover has begun.
+For the most part, these ideas are treating the symptoms, which is the only part of a hangover that matters anyway.
+The bottom line, the body is going through alcohol withdrawal.
 Time is the most important remedy.
 Hangover symptoms will generally last between 8 – 24 hours.

 • Drink Lots and Lots of Pure Water – Alcohol causes dehydration and increases the body’s urinary output because it is a diuretic.
 Drinking lots and lots of water will rehydrate your body and accelerate the detoxification process.

 • Take a Nice Long Shower – A shower makes most people feel much better.
 The warm water feels good on your aching joints. muscles and head.
 Let the water massage your body for as long as possible. (if you know someone who is good at massage, getting one of those would feel great too).

 • Eat Some Simple Carbohydrates – Bland foods containing complex carbohydrates, such as toast or crackers,can counter low blood sugar levels in people subject to hypoglycemia and can possibly relieve nausea.

 • Aspirin – Over Counter headache remedies, like aspirin, for the headache you are experiencing may be caused by alcohol in your blood, but it can be mitigated by aspirin just like any other headache.